halilugur/library-system/README.md

 - A command line interface such as Terminal, Command Prompt, or PowerShell

 ### Installation:
+1. Install ANT if not have on computer from [here](https://ant.apache.org/bindownload.cgi).
+2. Set ANT_HOME on computer.
-1. Clone the repository to your local machine using `git clone https://github.com/halilugur/library-system.git`
+3. Clone the repository to your local machine using `git clone https://github.com/halilugur/library-system.git`
-2. Navigate to the project directory using `cd library-system`
+4. Navigate to the project directory using `cd library-system`
+5. Build project by the `ant` command.

 ## Usage:
+1. After building you will get dist folder under project folder.
+2. `cd dist`
-To run the program, use the following command:
+3. To run the program, use the following command:
-`java -jar library-system.jar`
+4. `java -jar library-system.jar`

 Once the program is running, you can use the console menu to perform various tasks such as:
-- Adding books to the library
 - Adding borrowers to the system
 - Borrowing and returning books
-- Viewing borrowing history
+- Viewing borrowing and waiting list
+- Search books, authors, students by criterias

 ## Contributing:
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: